keleshev/keleshev.com/compiling-to-assembly-from-scratch-the-book.md

 ```

 I avoided using any TypeScript- or JavaScript-specific
-language features in the code, and I will try to provide
+language features in the code.
-extensive commentary regarding how any tricky parts
-could be implemented in other languages or paradigms.

 If you're into statically-typed functional programming
-languages, like Haskell, OCaml, or Reason ML,
+languages (Haskell, OCaml, or Reason ML),
-you will find that the provided class
+you will find that the class structure I used
-structure has a direct translation to an algebraic data type.
+has a nice translation to an algebraic data type.
+It is, in fact, how I wrote it first.

 <style>
+  #home { float: left; }
   pre {
     border-left: 0;
     font-size: 16px;